Roy Henderson (baritone): Early years

 Henderson was born in Edinburgh, the third child and elder son of the Rev Alexander Roy Henderson and his wife, Jean Boyd, née Galbraith.
 Alexander Henderson was minister of the Augustine Congregational Church between 1895 and 1902, when he moved to England to take charge of Castle Gate Congregational Church, Nottingham.
 Henderson attended Nottingham High School, where he received a classical education and became captain of the cricket team.

-During the First World War Henderson served in the Artists Rifles, Nottinghamshire and Derbyshire regiment.
+During the First World War Henderson served in the Artists Rifles and the Nottinghamshire and Derbyshire Regiment.
 In his hut were two well-known baritones, Percy Heming and Charles Mott, the latter being particularly helpful to him.
 Henderson joined an army concert party entertaining the troops, and he began learning the knack of what he called "putting it over" to an audience.
 According to his colleague Keith Falkner, it was then that Henderson learned to sing in public, "practising what was to become a flexible and immaculate voice during late-night sentry duty".
 Before he returned to civilian life he auditioned for a well-known bass-baritone, Robert Radford, who recommended a career as a singer: "He told me the raw material was there, and the rest depended on myself".

 After the war Henderson gained a government grant of £150 a year to study at the Royal Academy of Music (RAM).
 There he won thirteen awards, including the Betjemann gold medal for singing, the Worshipful Company of Musicians' medal, and the medal for the most distinguished student of the year.
 In addition, he led the RAM's cricket team against the Royal College of Music, captained by Falkner, who later described his opposite number as "a passionate sportsman, playing cricket (a crafty spin-bowler) and football (a tenacious goalkeeper)".
 While still a student Henderson made his first broadcast in August 1922, for the Marconi Company, shortly before the establishment of the BBC.

 Senior students could be appointed sub-professors − assistants to faculty members − and while serving in that capacity Henderson decided in 1923 that when he reached the age of fifty he would retire from singing and devote himself to teaching.
 Before the end of the 1920s he was giving private lessons in "voice production and the interpretation of song" alongside his singing career.

 On 27 March 1926 Henderson married Bertha Collin Smyth (1901–1985), a fellow student from the RAM.
 They had a son and two daughters.